-An air quality and greenhouse gas (GHG) emissions inventory was completed for the future reference year 2031, with and without the proposed 407 Transitway.
+An air quality and greenhouse gas (GHG) emissions inventory was completed for the future reference year 2041, with and without the proposed 407 Transitway.
 The air quality impacts of the proposed 407 Transitway were evaluated using detailed air dispersion modelling.
-Details of the results of this assessment are provided in Chapter 6 and the Air Quality Impact Assessment Report is provided in Appendix J. In addition to modelling air contaminants of concern, the change in GHG emissions was also evaluated following the assessment approach outlined in MTO's Environmental Guide for Assessing and Mitigating the Air Quality Impacts and Greenhouse Gas Emissions of Provincial Transportation Projects (MTO 2012).
+Details of the results of this assessment are provided in Chapter 6 and the Air Quality Impact Assessment Report is provided in Appendix J. In addition to modelling air contaminants of concern, the change in GHG emissions was also evaluated following the assessment approach outlined in the latest MTO's Environmental Guide for Assessing and Mitigating the Air Quality Impacts and Greenhouse Gas Emissions of Provincial Transportation Projects (MTO 2012).
+A review of the proposed guide (2019) Environmental Registry (019-0131), to update the 2012 Environmental Guide for Assessing and Mitigating the Air Quality Impacts and Greenhouse Gas Emissions of Provincial Transportation Projects confirmed that the air quality impact assessment conducted for this project is in accordance with the updated guidelines, GHG emission estimates, and updated air quality standards/criteria were applied.
 As noted above, the effects of the 407 Transitway on climate change was considered and the assessment followed the draft guidance for the Consideration of Climate Change in Environmental Assessment in Ontario (MECP 2017).